JuliaGraphics/Luxor.jl/docs/src/geometrytools.md

 ## Noise

 For artistic graphics you'll often require noisy input values.
-To do this in Luxor, create a Noise object, and use it to obtain "predictably" random values for input coordinates.
-The values change randomly but smoothly; it's basically 2D Perlin noise.
+To do this in Luxor, use the `noise()` function to obtain "predictably" random values for input coordinates.
+The values wander smoothly rather than jumping about everywhere.

-In this example, the size of each tile varies slowly as the `noise()` function returns values between 0 and 1 depending on the location of the input points x and y coordinates in `pos.x` and `pos.y`.
-Use the `frequency` and `depth` keywords to control the "busy-ness" of the noise, and the depth of detail.
+In this example, the color of each tile varies slowly as the `noise()` function returns values between 0 and 1 depending on the location of the input points x and y coordinates in `pos.x` and `pos.y`.

 ```@example
-using Luxor # hide
+using Luxor, Colors # hide
 Drawing(800, 400, "assets/figures/noise.png") # hide

 background("white") # hide
 origin() # hide

-n1 = Noise()
-tiles = Tiler(800, 400, 80, 80)
+tiles = Tiler(800, 400, 120, 120)
 sethue("black")
 for (pos, n) in tiles
-    f, d = .01, 1
+    freq = 0.008
-    ns = noise(n1, pos.x, pos.y, frequency=f, depth=d)
+    ns = noise(freq * pos.x, freq * pos.y, detail=1)
+    sethue(Colors.Lab(80, rescale(ns, 0, 1, -100, 100), rescale(ns, 0, 1, 100, 50)))
-    box(pos, ns  * tiles.tilewidth, ns * tiles.tileheight, :fill)
+    box(pos, tiles.tilewidth, tiles.tileheight, :fillstroke)
 end

 finish() # hide